tjol/advent-of-code-2024/README.md

 - Day 7: This one was nice.
 - Day 8: Are these getting easier?
 - Day 9: Ok *now* they're getting a little more involved
+- Day 10: I wondered when we were going to get a map search thing